BobbyWibowo/BobbyBDThemes/README.md

 ## Watch

-To watch changes and rebuild the themes automatically, use `/.watch.sh`.
+To watch changes and rebuild the themes automatically, use `/.watch.sh` (don't forget to mark it as executable).

 This needs `inotifywait`, in Debian/Ubuntu it's available as `inotify-tools`: